amirilovic-adidas/k8s-workshop/README.md

 ```

 And then apply the policy with `kubectl apply -f deploy/deployment.yml`.

-EXTRA CREDIT: Configure your Docker Hub automated builds to tag images based on git tags.
-Then, do a change to `index.js`, tag it, and wait for an image to build, and use the tag with the upgrade in the next step.

 Then, you can fire up the RollingUpdate by setting the image of the deployment to the new one: